 Clambake is a gathering for designers, creatives, and those who like design and want to know more.
 It’s a time to get together, network, and hear about some of the cool new design work that is happening in RI.
 Two presenters from two different design disciplines present each month.
 Presentations are generally 15 minutes followed by Q&A.

-Check out the facebook event to see the work of our presenters, and register below!
+Check out the Facebook Event to see the work of our presenters and register today!

 Adam E. Anderson

 Adam E. Anderson is a registered landscape architect and founder/director of Design Under Sky (D.U.S.).
 In addition to teaching at RISD, where he encourages students to experiment and challenge landscape convention, he runs the Landscape Architecture department at Payette Architects.
 His projects vary in scale and include hospital healing gardens, residential gardens, master planning, campus plazas, rooftop gardens and urban parks, as well as commissioned public art works.
 His work negotiates with the ever-changing landscape by understanding the unique phenomenological qualities and cultural influences inherent in a site and then deploying interventions to embrace, reveal and embellish these qualities.

 Anderson recently completed 10,000 SUNS, a public park installation in downtown Providence that attracted hundreds of visitors last summer, and The Shack, a biergarten/seafood shack/performance space located adjacent to the new Wexford Innovation Center in the I-195 district land.
 He currently is working on projects at Lafayette College in Pennsylvania and the 43-acre site of 5th Xiangya Hospital in China.
 He recently received a Rhode Island Council of the Arts Project Grant and has been appointed to the Rhode Island Scenic Roadways Board by the governor of Rhode Island.